South Carolina Court Records

 How to Find Marriage Records in South Carolina

 Step 1.
-Determine when the Marriage Occured
+Determine when the Marriage occurred

 Step 2.
 Collect Information about the Marriage